-Japanese 'machizukuri' has developed to become an exceptional example of bottom-up creative approaches based on collective action and use of local resources.
+Japanese “machizukuri” has developed to become an exceptional example of bottom-up creative approaches based on collective action and use of local resources.
 Since its evolution in the 1960s, machizukuri has come to define diverse and creative community-driven management models, by which local communities are enabled to actively tackle problem-solving.

 Preface.
 Acknowledgments.
 Contributors.
 List of Figures.
 Part 1.
 1. Introduction to machizukuri.
-2. Brief History of Machizukuri in Three Countries in East Asia.
-3.The emergence of machizukuri and the first generation.
+2. Brief History of Machizukuri in Three Regions in East Asia.
+3.The first generation: the emergence of machizukuri.
 4. The Second Generation: Participation, Collaboration and Co-creation.
 5. The Third Generation: Aiming at Open Area Management.
 Part 2.
 6. Machizukuri Methodology and Tools.
 7. Machizukuri and Planning.
 Part 3.
 8. Regenerating the urban structure in historic districts: An approach through projects representing traditional culture and crafts, created by entrepreneurs and craftsmen in Takaoka City.
-9. Discovering the authenticity of the historical landscape and the original urban context through small collaborative design projects in a local castle-town city – Tsuruoka City.
-10. Revitalization for the central urban area by local residents in Nabari City, Mie Prefecture.
+9. Discovering the authenticity of the historical landscape and the original urban context through small collaborative design projects in a local castle-town city, Tsuruoka City.
+10. Revitalization of the central urban area by local residents in Nabari City, Mie Prefecture.
 11. The Rebirth of Mixed-Use Blocks in the Decayed Historic Centre of Takefu in Echizen City, Fukui Prefecture.
-12. Housing production systems for conservation machizukuri.13.
-Rebirth of historic conservation districts surrounding Yuiyuan Garden through property exchange Machizukuri in Shanghai.
-14. Furano Machizukuri Company movement connecting rural areas and urban core revitalization – Furano city.
+12. Reorganization of the Local Housing Production System for Maintaining and Improving the Historical Landscape.13.
+The Urban Renewal Method Based on the Community Principle: The Case of the Yuyuan Area of the Shanghai Historical Scene Conservation District.
+14. Develpoment of the Furano Machizukuri Company movement connecting rural areas and urban core revitalization in Furano city.
 15. Post-disaster reconstruction of central Ishinomaki through the formation of local initiatives.
-16. Regeneration of the cultural landscape of the fisheries city of Kesennuma through the collaboration in machizukuri by multiple project-implementing bodies.
-17. Community-Empowerment Recovery after Chi-Chi earthquake in case of Taomi Ecovillage Pu-li.
-18. ‘SOHO City’ Mitaka: Machizukuri as a Creative urban governance.
-19. Machizukuri as glocalization, progresses in highly dense "shitamachi" lower town areas in collaboration with Tsukishima community school, Tokyo.
+16. Regeneration of the cultural landscape of the fisheries city of Kesennuma through collaboration in machizukuri by multiple project-implementing bodies.
+17. Community Empowerment Recovery after the ChiChi Earthquake: The Case of Taomi Ecovillage, Pu-li.
+18. “SOHO City Mitaka”: Machizukuri as Creative Urban Governance.
+19. Machizukuri as Glocalization: Progress in Highly Dense “shitamachi” Lower-town Areas in Collaboration with Tsukishima Community School, Tokyo.
 20. Machizukuri in the Future.
-Glossary of Technical Terms particular in Japanese
+Glossary of Technical Terms particular to Japanese.
+Index.